gvwilson/thirdbit/src/fiction/santas/index.md

 more cats,"
 Santa Hotep said.
 "I don't suppose…
-you could ask…
 your crew…
-for help?"
+can help?"

 Captain Snood scowled and shook her head.
-"Not in time."
+"Wouldn't get here in time."

-"I could help,"
+"I could assist,"
 the Elfabot volunteered.
 It did something complicated with its arms.[^complicated-arms]

-[^complicated-arms]: Books are very good at describing things, but would take several paragraphs to capture the way bits of metal plating pivoted out of the way and/or folded up to allow other, equally complicated bits of metal to take their place, and even with diagrams, I didn't feel it advanced the story very much.
+[^complicated-arms]: Books are very good at describing things, but would take several paragraphs to capture the way bits of metal plating pivoted out of the way and/or folded up to allow other, equally complicated bits of metal to take their place, and even with diagrams, it wouldn't advance the story very much.

 "Whoa,"
 Finner breathed.
-The robot's right arm now ended in what seemed to be a rather large ray gun, while the left was some sort of curved shield.
+The robot's right arm now ended in a large ray gun, while the left was some sort of curved shield.
 "Did Shady Ann make those for you?"